agilestacks/stack-apps/apps/python-flask/README.md

 $ code -n .
 ```

-## VScode and Skaffold
+## VS Code and Skaffold

+With the local development environment configured, you’re ready to launch your application.
+Typically, you’d have to perform several tedious and error-prone tasks to build Docker containers and create Kubernetes configuratin files.
+Once the application launches, every time you make a code change you’ll want to preview it locally before deployment.
+Fortunately, Skaffold is the tool that automatically generates required Kubernetes manifests.
+Skaffold also watches for code changes, and once a change is detected, Skaffold automatically initiates the steps to build, push and deploy the new code to a Kubernetes cluster.

 In the previous section you were running `make -C ".hub" generate`.
-This command generated vscode configuaration that you can observe `/.vscode` directory.
-We have also installed all necessary vscode (extensions)[.vscode/extensions.json].
-Perhaps most important is the  (Cloud Code)[https://cloud.google.com/code/docs/vscode/], an extension for Skaffold.
+This command generated VS Code configuaration files that you can view in `/.vscode` directory.
+You have also installed all necessary VS Code (extensions)[.vscode/extensions.json].
+Perhaps the most important is the (Cloud Code)[https://cloud.google.com/code/docs/vscode/], an extension for Skaffold.

 ### Select a namespace for Skaffold
 <img src="docs/media/vscode-5.png" align="right" style="float: right;" alt="Active Namespace" width="309" height="247" />
  On the left side you should be able to see a tab with `<>` icon (Cloud Code).
 Please select it.
 Then you should be able to see a kubernetes cluster.
 Select a target namespace (right click on desired namespace) for the application (`default` should be good enough).
-We have no oppinion where the applicaiton should be installed.
-Skaffold will deliver it to the current actual namespace.
+The target namespace for your application is configurable.
+Skaffold will deploy the app in the selected target namespace.

-HANDY: If you would like to see a Kubernetes dashboard view rather than cluster explorer.
-Select a cluster and `Right click >> Open Dashboard` should do the trick.
+Hint: To open Kubernetes Dashboard, select the cluster and `Right click >> Open Dashboard`

-By doing this excersise we also validated vscode to Kubernetes cluster connectivity.
-Once you are done observing the cluster, it is time to switch to the source code.
-Open "Explorer" (`Shift + Cmd + E`).
+In this step you have validated connectivity between VS Code and a Kubernetes cluster.
+Spend a few minutes exploring the cluster.
+Next, switch to the source code view: open "Explorer" (`Shift + Cmd + E`).

 ## Walk through the source code